 Has anything wild/crazy/ridiculous happened to you while working?

-What was the hardest thing about becoming a manager?
+What was the hardest thing about becoming a personal trainer?

 When did you know that it was a job you’d like to stick with for a while?